Fluffernuttersandwich/Borscht/InstallationGuide.md

 Confirm:

--   Steam has finished updating S.T.A.L.K.E.R.
+-   Steam has finished Installing/Updating S.T.A.L.K.E.R.
 2
--   You own a legitimate copy of the game
+-   You own a legitimate copy of the game (we will not help you with pirated versions!)
 -   The Borscht release supports your currently installed game version
 -   Steam verification completed successfully